MIC-DKFZ/semantic_segmentation/Readme.md

 - **show_prediction.py**: Show the predictions of a trained model.
 Basically has the same syntax as the [validation/testing](#run-validationtesting), but visualizes the result instead of calculating metrics.
-The Test Dataset is used for predicting together with the train data-augmentations.
-For a nicer appearance the normalization operation is inverted during visualization (not for prediction).
-(Note, depending on the size of the input, the inference time of the model and the available hardware, there might be a delay when sliding through the images)
   - ckpt_dir: path to the checkpoint which should be used
   ````shell
   python tools/show_prediction.py ckpt_dir=<path>
   python tools/show_prediction.py ckpt_dir=ckpt_dir="/../Semantic_Segmentation/logs/VOC2010_Context/hrnet/baseline_/2022-02-15_13-51-42"
   ````

-- **dataset_stats.py**: Getting some basic stats about the dataset like: mean and std for each channel, ratio of classes and potential class weights.
+- **dataset_stats.py**: Getting some basic stats and visualizations about the dataset like: mean and std for each channel, appearances and ratio of classes and potential class weights.
   - dataset: Name of the dataset config (see [here](#selecting-a-dataset))
   ````shell
   python tools/dataset_stats.py dataset=<dataset.name>